hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

 <a name="TopofPage"></a>
-# H4 What communication needs or preferences do those people have?
+# H4 What communication needs or preferences do people have?
 [◄ Go back](README.md)

 Theme: WHO?